-Being a steward at TG17 is about making sure the event runs smoothly and that all the facilities that delegates expected are up and running.
-You will work as part of a team in various venues across the site but also get some time off to enjoy the weekend and get along to some sessions.
-All stewards need to camp on site during the event and be able to be on site no later than 10am on the Friday in order to cover registration and briefings and be prepared to stay beyond delegate departures on Sunday afternoon.
+Being a steward at TG24 is first and foremost about being part of a team and serving the delegates, of course it’s also about making sure the event runs smoothly and that all the facilities that delegates expect are up and running.
+You will work as part of a team in various venues across the site but also get some down time to attend some sessions and enjoy the weekend.
+All stewards need to camp on site during the event and be able to arrive no later than 6pm on Thursday 20th June* to register, meet the team leaders, cover site induction and briefings and get to know your team.
+This will be followed by a meal with the wider CVM team.
+You also need to be prepared to stay beyond delegate departures until at least 3pm on Sunday afternoon.

-The shifts you work will depend on which of these teams you apply for, but you will have some time off to yourself and also to attend some of the meetings or seminars each day.
-Of course, we have to be a bit flexible about timings, as much of Stewarding can depend on the unknown - and the weather – but you will generally know in advance what time you are on and off duty.
-During arrivals and departures, Stewarding needs to respond to a whole range of demands and working hours can be expected to be slightly longer.
+The shifts you work will depend on which team you are in, but you will have some time off to yourself, to attend some of the sessions or activities each day.
+As part of your registration pack on site you will be given your shift times and locations for the weekend to enable you to plan your weekend, however as the event can be affected by many unknown factors, including the weather, this is just a guide and may change depending on demands of the weekend.
+During arrivals and departures, the Stewarding Team needs to respond to a whole range of demands and working hours can be expected to be slightly longer.

 In return for this you get

-We are also introducing Team Pastors to provide support to the stewarding team.
-Although this is a working holiday, we want to ensure you have opportunities for spiritual and emotional development/support whenever it is needed.
-Briefings will include a time of worship and prayer and we'll share communion together on Sunday morning.
-If you are a church or mission leader and would like to apply to also be a Team Pastor you will have the opportunity to do this during the application process.
+Although this is very much a working holiday, we want to ensure you have opportunities for spiritual and emotional development/support whenever it is needed.
+To that end we will have Team Pastors who will be dedicated to the stewarding team.
+These guys will be available to chat with you confidentially about anything that is affecting you.
+Our team briefings will include a time of worship and prayer and we'll share communion together on Sunday morning.
+If you are a church or mission leader and would like to apply to be a Team Pastor alongside your other stewarding duties, you will have the opportunity to do this during the application process.

-This team covers all of the site including main venues and involves ensuring safety and assisting in any way to help things run smoothly, between 8am and midnight.
+This team covers the whole site, including main venues, and involves assisting in any way to help things run smoothly.
+Shift will be throughout the day between 6am and around midnight.
 Stewards need to be polite, friendly and outgoing, good at communicating clearly, calm under pressure and able to be assertive if necessary.

-All General Stewards work shifts and each team will rotate through the different shift times and venues.
-Different duties are covered on each shift, so this system gives everyone variety, as well as ensuring that duties are fairly distributed.
-You will be advised, before the event starts, which team you are on and your overall shift times for the week.
+All General Stewards work shifts and will rotate through the different shift times and venues.
+Different duties are covered on each shift, so this system gives everyone variety, as well as ensuring that duties are distributed.

-The Venue Team will be a smaller team than General Stewarding that will support a specific venue (either Main or Mess Tent) once the site opens for delegates.
-In addition to the requirements of General Stewarding you must have stewarded for The Gathering at least once before and be able to lift and move heavy items.
-Due to the smaller size of this team applicants will be selected based on experience.
-We may allocate you to a General team alongside or instead of a venue.
+The Venue Teams are smaller teams than General Stewarding that support a specific venue (either Big Top or Mess Tent) once the site opens for delegates.
+In addition to the requirements of General Stewarding it’s helpful if you have stewarded for The Gathering at least once before; there is less requirement for lifting and moving heavy items on this team, but please tell us on your application if this is a problem for you.
+Due to the smaller size of these teams, applicants may be selected based on experience.
+Depending on applications we may allocate you to a General team alongside or instead of a venue team.

-For this team you'll need to be able to work independently and discreetly around those who are planning or relaxing before and after sessions.
+For this team you'll need to be able to work independently and discreetly around senior team leaders and guests who are planning or relaxing before and after sessions

-As with many events stewarding at The Gathering evolves over time and each year we tweak our plans a little based on feedback from previous stewards and as we get closer to the event.
-Some of the details above may change due to our plans changing after you've applied or circumstances beyond our control.
+As with many events, stewarding at The Gathering evolves over time and each year we tweak our plans based on feedback from previous stewards and as we get closer to the event.
+Some of the details above may alter due to our plans changing after you've applied or circumstances beyond our control.
 If this happens, we're sorry - but please bear with us.